 Associate Professor of Psychology

 James became fascinated with one of psychology’s oldest disciplines, the scientific study of perception, in college where he earned his bachelor’s degree in 2005 at Millersville University.
 He earned his master’s (2011) and doctoral (2013) degrees at the University at Buffalo.
-His scientific interests include sensory processing, visual and auditory perception, and theories of mental structure.
-His current research addresses the question of how auditory perception influences vocal performance.
-His work on human music and language behaviors is designed to uncover the degree to which perceptual and cognitive processing overlap in these domains.
-In his courses, he emphasizes the importance of open-minded skepticism, critical thinking, and curiosity.
+His current research addresses visual and auditory perception, music and language cognition, and vocal imitation.
+As a teacher, he emphasizes the importance of open-minded skepticism, critical thinking, and curiosity.
 James enjoys spending time with his family, reading history and science fiction, exploring music, and gaming.

 Areas of Research Specialization

 - Vocal imitation

 Ph.D. in Cognitive Psychology at University at Buffalo, The State University of New York, 2013

 M.A. in General Psychology at University at Buffalo, The State University of New York, 2011

 B.A. in Psychology & Philosophy at Millersville University of Pennsylvania, 2005